 - dine at home by candlelight

-- write yourself a letter to the future
+- write a letter to yourself in the future

 - remember and discuss everything important for the year